lowe-lab-ucl/protocols/incubator.md

 The Thorlabs precision stage controller is sometimes problematic: an error will arise that states `Java.sc unresponsive`.
 To circumvent this error shutdown micromanager, reboot the Thorlabs controller and restart micromanager.

 **_Are you having a live-view problem?_** The filter wheel doesn't always go back to the correct starting position after using the iRFP channel.
 If this is the case then toggle the filter wheel option from 0 to 1

+**_Focus issue?_** The filter wheel not returning to the correct position can result in a dim, out of focus signal appearing.
+Try resetting the filter wheel option from 0 to 1.